lsst-sqre/sqre-apikit/README.md

 app, and the class is designed to return a subclass of `flask.Flask` which has the metadata route already baked into it.

+The class comes with a method, `add_root_route`, which adds the metadata route underneath another root route.
+This is useful, for instance, if wiring the microservice up through Kubernetes and its Ingress resources, which provide routing but not rewriting.

+The class has a second method, `return_metadata`, which returns the JSON representation of the class's metadata.

 ## Installation

 `sqre-apikit` runs on Python 2.7 or 3.5.
 You can install it with